 - In line with Dfe guidance School staff can search a student for any item if the student agrees.

-- The Headteacher and, staff authorised by the headteacher, have a statutory power to search students or their possessions, without consent, where they have reasonable grounds for suspecting that the student may have a prohibited item.
-Prohibited items at Filey School are:
+- The Headteacher and staff authorised by him have a statutory power to search students or their possessions, without consent, where they have reasonable grounds for suspecting that the student may have a prohibited item.
+Prohibited items at Scalby School are:

 - Level knives or weapons

 - Alcohol

 - Drugs

 - Stolen items

 - Tobacco, cigarette papers, lighters, matches and electronic cigarettes

 - Fireworks

 - Pornographic images

-- Any article that the member of staff reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to,

-- or damage to the property of, any person (including themselves)